FloskelSalomon/quapos/README.md

 - Separate multi-channel images and save them as `.tif` file format ([fiji/imageJ software](https://imagej.net/software/fiji/downloads) is recommended since automated [imagej macro scripts](https://forum.image.sc/t/macro-in-batch-processing-to-split-channel-and-save-single-channel-image/26426/2) are available)
 Note: If several technical replicates per biological replicate are acquired it is recommended to add this information to the file name (e.g., all images of animal 13 get the tag `-biological-replicate-13` at the end).
 This will make it possible to group the data by their according biological replicates later.
 - Store image data for analysis in a folder
+- Extract feauters
-- Extract feauters and process the dataset
+- Process the dataset
     - Rescale size features
     - Filter the dataset (remove inf values and filter 5- and 95-percentiles)
     - Calculate average values (if applicable, for biological and technical replicates)
     - Add additional features (e.g., number of POS labels, and summed POS volume)
 - Statistical data analysis

 ### 5 System requirements